 Credit card Q&A: “How to stop credit card offers.”

 Are you sick of receiving pesky credit card mailers seemingly every single day?
-I was, which is why after several grueling years I finally took action (yes, I procrastinated).
+I was, which is why after several grueling years I finally took action (yes, I procrastinated a couple years).

 After all, aside from being a general nuisance and bad for the environment, these mailers can also land in the hands of bad people.
 And those people can take out credit in your name, putting your finances in jeopardy while doing unnecessary harm to your credit score.

 First Step: Opt Out!

 So what can you do?
 Well, the easiest place to start is at the website OptOutPrescreen.com, or the associated toll-free hotline 888-567-8688.